Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 Marks

-This column shows how the color defined in the respective row affects the print marks.
-The value displayed or set depends on the settings of the options in the "Assignment of job colors to mark colors" area.
+This column shows how the color set in the respective row affects the print marks.
+The value displayed or set depends on the settings of the options made ,in the section "Assignment of job colors to mark colors".
 See Assignment of job colors to mark colors.
-The following content can appear in the "Marks" field:
+The "Marks" box can contain the following contents:

-The mark color defined in the layout is used, the "Marks" field remains empty.
+The mark color defined in the layout is used, and the "Marks" box remains empty.

 Type